Gila-Johanna-Hofmann/moody-colours/README.md

 # Moody Colours
-[Moody Colours] (https://gila-johanna-hofmann.github.io/moody-colours/) is a simple webpage that lets users create RGB-colours with their general mood.<br/>
+[Moody Colours](https://gila-johanna-hofmann.github.io/moody-colours/) is a simple webpage that lets users create RGB-colours with their general mood.<br/>
 It's a fun learning project and my first time writing Javascript completely on my own.<br/>
-I came up with the idea when learning about colours in programming and it took almost a year to actually really finish the project.
+I came up with the idea when learning about colours in programming.

 # Technologies
 - Javascript